audubongit/squarespace-template/readme.md

 * Button color (Audubon orange/red): #F15936
 * Accent color (Audubon green): #7BA701

-I recommend downloading and using the Audubon template if you can, as we've made sure that the many required style tweaks have been made consistently for a clean look.
+I recommend downloading and using the Audubon template if you can, as we've made sure that the many required style tweaks have been made consistently for a clean look (you'll need to change these font and color settings across dozens of different tweaks to cover all the elements of your site).
 Plus, you can always tweak them further yourself after you install the Template.